BrianPerel/Bioteck-Property-Management/README.md

 -Start with a Java OOP model with a set of classes
 	-have input validation
 -Create a database in mySQL
--Create web pages using HTML, CSS, JavaScript
+-Use Hibernate ORM framework for object relational mapping to map our object oriented domain model to a relational db -Create web pages using HTML, CSS, JavaScript
 -Use AngularJS to make the pages dynamic, allowing the data to be placed into the database